apache/jackrabbit-site/src/site/markdown/status/board-report-2022-09.md

 Jackrabbit Oak is an effort to implement a scalable and performant hierarchical content repository as a modern successor to the Apache Jackrabbit content repository.
-It is targeted for use as the foundation of modern world-class web sites and other demanding content applications.
-In contrast to its predecessor, Oak does not implement all optional features from the JSR specifications and it is not a reference implementation.
+It is targeted for use as the foundation of modern world-class websites and other demanding content applications.
+In contrast to its predecessor, Oak does not implement all optional features from the JSR specifications, and it is not a reference implementation.

 ## Issues: